-Sadly, of the first 17 'kickoff' customer airlines, 10 are no longer in
+Sadly, of the first 17 'kickoff' customer airlines, 13 are no longer in

-business, and 2 others are in bankruptcy.
+business, and 2 others have gone through

 After the formal